dromiheteguv/Cisco-NAT64-BGP-Deployment/README.md

         F --- G((Internet IPv4))
     end

-"Contributions are welcome!
-If you have optimizations for security, performance, or other platforms, feel free to open an Issue or a Pull Request."
+Contributions are welcome!
+If you have optimizations for security, performance, or other platforms, feel free to open an Issue or a Pull Request.